So you’re implementing lifecycle marketing. Well aren’t you a mutha flippin gangsta?!

 If they were any hotter they’d need a cold shower and a lie down in a dark room.

 Plus, if you’ve done your job right you know exactly what they need because you’ve tracked what blogs and web pages they’ve visited.

 The point is that if you’ve attracted the right kind of clients, who have challenges that you can help overcome, then you’ll have a healthy pipeline of clients all at various stages of awareness and all increasingly eager to work with you.

-Your conversion rate isn't going to hit 100%.
+Of course your conversion rate isn’t going to hit 100%.
 Not ever.
 Like ever ever.